ryanwhowe/Dot/README.md

 ### `Dot::get()`

 The `Dot::get()` method is for getting data from an array provided that there is a key that exists in the search location, if there is not, then return a default value instead.

-This method utilizes recursion to traverse the array.
-Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.
+There is a globally available `dotGet()` function, that wraps the `Dot::get()` static method included in the autoloader.

 #### Description